Architecture Induces Structural Invariant Manifolds of Neural Network Training Dynamics: Definitions

 \section{Definitions}

 In the appendix, we present several definitions and concepts from geometric control theory that are pertinent to the content of this paper.
 As our analysis is conducted within the analytic category, all definitions are stated in their analytic form.
-The material is drawn from \citet{jurdjevic1997geometric} and \citet{ortega2013momentum}.
+The material is drawn from Ref.~\refcite{jurdjevic1997geometric} and Ref.~\refcite{ortega2013momentum}.